Fine men have walked this way before,

 And looked through God to all mankind

-Learned more than word or sign or grip,
+Learned more than work or sign or grip,

 Learned Man’s and God’s relationship.